OliverMead/mazer-hs/README.md

 exit of the maze and to only show the shortest solution may not be desirable.

 ## What Works?
-- Generating a maze from a 2D list of MazeCells (integers representing the directions of up to 4 walls) by creating a list of path nodes
+- Generating a maze from a 2D list of MazeCells (integers representing the directions of up to 4 walls)
 - Removing dead-end nodes from the generated list
 - Automatically finding an entry-point
 - Displaying the 'solved' maze based on the difference between the new list of nodes and the original list